 A fair practice of science

-The devastating effect of those concatenated assumptions:
+The devastating effect of the theory of evolution:

-• Humans are degraded to "evolved animals";
+• Humans have been degraded to evolved animals;

 • Artificial Intelligence has been degraded to simulation of behavior, by which innovation - an artificial implementation of natural intelligence - is blocked;

 • Knowledge technology (semantics, meaning) has been degraded to linking of keywords, by which innovation - the artificial implementation of natural meaning - is blocked;

 • The myth of the existence of extraterrestrial life is kept alive to support the theory of evolution: “If it can happen here, it can happen anywhere”;

 • Also the fear of domination by extraterrestrial life, computers, robots or so-called “emergence of super-intelligence” is kept alive to support this invalid theory: microbes → vegetation → animals → humans → super-intelligent computers or aliens?;